My writings revolve around mystery—what we do not or cannot know—but perhaps can find out.

 – Peggy Phelan, The Ann O'Day Maples Chair in the Arts, Stanford University

 I am seeking to publish these, along with other in-progress essays, as a separate volume: “Orbiting Andy Warhol’s Silver Factory and Other Mind-Bending Experiences: War, Sex & 9/11.”

-Click on the images below to read excerpts of published essays that have appeared in literary magazines and other publications.
+Click on the images below to read excerpts or full versions of published essays that have appeared in literary magazines and other publications.

 This new collection also includes: Mirror of the Mind: Internet, Cyberocularity and Digital Otherness; daguerreotypes and early photography; Outsider Art; The Dancing Philosopher on Nietzsche and his heirs; Forgotten Masterpiece: Miss MacIntosh, My Darling about Marguerite Young’s extraordinary surrealist novel; Trans-Sex and the Facticity of Flesh; Talk Radio, Audiophilia & 9/11; Disturbing Beauty: The Prinzhorn Collection at the Drawing Center; Time of Reckoning: The Demise of Electoral Politics and 9/11; Dancing the Digital Body: Movement as Information, and more.

 An infographics text explores quantum ideas about perspective through the digital convergence of word and image superposed against a reflection of the history of technology and the emergence of e-publishing.